mdn/content/files/en-us/web/http/headers/cache-control/index.md

 In the case above, if the response with `Cache-Control: max-age=3600` was stored in caches 51 minutes ago, the cache couldn't reuse that response.

-Clients could use this header when the user requires not only it's fresh but also it wouldn't update for a period of time.
+Clients can use this header when the user requires the response to not only be fresh, but also requires that it  won't be updated for a period of time.

 Note that the major browsers do not support requests with `min-fresh`.